• Go to app

 You can also explore the legendary Mount Fuji further with a hike.
 Here’s all you need to know about climbing Mount Fuji:

-What is the cherry blossom forecast for Japan in 2025?
+What is the cherry blossom forecast for Japan in 2026?

-Meanwhile, the cherry blossoms in Kyoto and Osaka are expected to bloom on 29 March with both cities reaching their peak blooming time on 6 April and 5 April, respectively.
+Tokyo will be among the first cities to experience cherry blossoms, with the flowers expected to bloom around March 22 and peak on March 29.
+Meanwhile, the cherry blossoms in Kyoto and Osaka are expected to bloom on March 25, with both cities reaching their peak blooming time on April 2 and April 1, respectively.

 How long do the cherry blossoms last in Japan?

 The relatively short period in which cherry blossoms bloom makes the season special.
 A week after kaika or the first blossom, mankai or full bloom is finally reached.
 Another week after that, the blossoms will start falling from the trees, creating that snow-like shower of petals.
 This means you have at most three weeks to enjoy the cherry blossoms each year!
+So again, make sure to take note of the best time to visit Japan for cherry blossoms.

 Where are the best places to see cherry blossoms in Japan?